 Above, a rendering of renovation plans for the long-neglected park that runs along West Street between Jane and Horatio.
 It now has an elegant fence, and planting will start in spring 2019.
 It is the newest responsibility of the JSBA, along with the Triangle Garden at the junction of 8th Avenue and West 4th Street.
 We now also maintain additional trees and tree pits on Hudson Street between Horatio and 12th Street.

-An elegant wrought-iron fence will replace the sagging chain link, and a new layout will provide access for all.
-The planning and permitting took two years and a lot of hard work from many people.
-A special shout-out to Council Member Corey Johnson for providing funding for the fence.
-He also found time to visit the annual Jane Street Fair in 2016 and is pictured, right, with JSBA volunteers Kate, Marianne, and Cynthia.
+Planning, permitting and construction for the new fence took several years and a lot of hard work from many people.
 The Jane Street Garden, at the corner of 8th Avenue, is a Community Garden, part of the NYC Parks GreenThumb Program.
 It is maintained by the West Village Committee through an agreement with GreenThumb.
-Click here for a preview of the garden plans.

 The trees of Jane Street are maintained by the JSBA through a contract with Bartlett Tree Experts.
-Work, including feeding and pruning, is performed one or twice annually depending on tree condition.
-Tree maintenance is the largest ongoing expense of the Association and is supported solely by JSBA dues and donations to the Tree Fund.
+Work, including feeding and pruning, is performed once or twice annually depending on tree condition.
+Tree maintenance is supported solely by JSBA dues and donations to the Tree Fund.
 For more about street trees, contact NYC Parks.